-My research interests are focused on the development of new PET radiopharmaceuticals for the diagnosis and treatment of cancer.
-My work incorporates 89Zr, 18F, 11C, and other nonstandard nuclides, with an emphasis on designing novel PET agents for cancer imaging.
-My research program is a molecular-imaging-based program focused on the targetry of nonstandard nuclides as well as the development of small and biomolecule-based agents and their clinical translation.
-I have worked on the development of small molecules targeting cancer, as well as radiolabeled peptides and 89Zr-labeled antibodies targeting the overexpression of receptors and antigens on tumors.
-The research is supported by the National Institutes of Health, the Department of Education, and philanthropy.
+The Lewis lab research interests are focused on the development of new PET radiopharmaceuticals for the diagnosis and treatment of cancer.
+Our work incorporates 89Zr, 18F, 11C, and other nonstandard nuclides, with an emphasis on designing novel PET agents for cancer imaging.
+Our research program is a molecular-imaging-based program focused on the targeting of nonstandard nuclides as well as the development of small- and biomolecule-based agents and their clinical translation.
+A few examples of our work are given below.

 Research FocusRadiochemist Jason Lewis develops radiopharmaceuticals for the imaging and therapy of cancer.

 - Holland JP, Evans MJ, Rice SL, Wongvipat J, Sawyers CL, Lewis JS.
 Annotating MYC status with 89Zr-transferrin imaging.
 Nat Med.
 2012 Oct;18(10):1586-91. doi: 10.1038/nm.2935.
 Epub 2012 Sep 23.

 - Ulmert D, Evans MJ, Holland JP, Rice SL, Wongvipat J, Pettersson K, Abrahamsson PA, Scardino PT, Larson SM, Lilja H, Lewis JS, Sawyers CL.
 Imaging androgen receptor signaling with a radiotracer targeting free prostate-specific antigen.
 Cancer Discov.
 2012 Apr;2(4):320-7. doi: 10.1158/2159-8290.CD-11-0316.
 Epub 2012 Mar 31.